ARTISTS Pati Solomona Tyrell, Christian Thompson CURATOR Robert Leonard

 Tyrell is a founding member of Auckland's Fafswag collective, whose members proudly celebrate their LGBTQ Pacific-Islander identities.
-Photographing himself and his friends in their performance guises, his work traverses the documentary and the directorial.
+Photographing himself and his circle in their performance guises, his work traverses the documentary and the directorial.

-Organised as a journey through the Pacific Islands, the video Fāgogo (2016) counters the colonial-church gaze, by re-attributing pre-colonial oracle status to the gender-fluid shapeshifting entities channelled by Tyrell and his collaborators.
-(Fāgogo is form of Samoan theatrical storytelling.)
+Traditionally, some Pacific Island cultures recognised a wider spectrum of genders.
+In pre-Christian Samoa, there were fa’afafine and fa'atama.
+Sequenced as a journey through the Pacific Islands, Tyrell's video Fāgogo (2016) counters colonisation by re-attributing oracle status to the gender-fluid shapeshifting spirits he and his collaborators embody.
+(Fāgogo is a traditional form of Samoan theatrical storytelling.)

-In his black-and-white photo series Museum of Others (2016),Thompson's features are masked by portraits of British colonial figures (Cook, Ruskin, Pitt Rivers, and Baldwin Spencer), but he looks back at us through their cut-out eyeholes, perhaps trumping these stern emissaries of empire.
-In a follow-up works, Enchantments (2018), Thompson appears as an androgynous otherworldly spirit, with oddly dyed and tousled hair and wearing a period night shirt, holding tiny masks of now-obscure Victorian-period German colonists of Australia, again with excised eyes.
+Much of Thompson's work deals with the legacy of colonialism.
+In his black-and-white photo series Museum of Others (2016), his features are masked by portraits of famous British colonial-period figures (James Cook, John Ruskin, Augustus Pitt Rivers, and Walter Baldwin Spencer), but he looks back at us through their cut-out eyeholes, perhaps trumping these stern emissaries of empire.
+In his Enchantments (2018), Thompson appears as an androgynous otherworldly spirit, with luridly dyed and tousled hair, and wearing a period night shirt, holding tiny masks of now-obscure Victorian-period German colonists of Australia, again with excised eyes.
 The works are addressed not to us, but are 'letters' to them.